Digilent/ZedBoard-FMC-Pcam-Adapter-DEMO/README.md

 ------------

 This project demonstrates the usage of the FMC Pcam Adapter as an interface from one to four different Pcam cameras and the ZedBoard platform.
-The Video Stream from each different camera is getting in through the MIPI/FMC connectors and out through the mezzannine VGA port.
+The Video Stream from each different camera is getting in through the MIPI/FMC connectors and out through the carrier VGA port.
 For errors and feed-back messages, an uart interface is present.

 First and foremost
 ------------------